|■_ Lighting design is practical, but it can also drive specific outcomes.|

 Meanwhile, candle light is much warmer in temperature, which you can easily see in the color of the flame.
 Warmer lights tell the brain that it’s time to prepare for sleep, such as when a sunset casts a warm glow over the sky.

 Alongside a light’s temperature is its intensity.
 The main thing to know here is that brighter lights promote wakefulness, and dimmer lights promote restfulness.
-How your lighting design combines these four elements will determine how you think and feel in that space—and sometimes in ways that may surprise you.
+How your school lighting design combines these four elements will determine how students think and feel in that space—and sometimes in ways that may surprise you.

 Have you ever noticed how some bathroom lights make your reflection in the mirror look amazing, while others reveal blemishes you didn’t even know were there?
 It’s the difference between a dimmer and more forgiving warm light and an intense fluorescent one.
 For many people, this key difference can mean the day is started with confidence or insecurity.